ellenasakai/sakaiportfolio/final-project-part-one.md

 | Conflict | As the tool remains a very powerful form of assessment, one might combat this by pointing out the ethical concerns and validity of measuring innumerable amounts of human personalities. |
 | Resolution | It is important to redetermine whether personality tests have an accurate say on one's hiring determination. |

-**Set-Up**: Personality tests are a factor in determining both hiring opportunities and psychological personality traits.
-There are over 2,500 personality tests.
-**Conflict**: As the tool remains a very powerful form of assessment, one might combat this by pointing out the ethical concerns and validity of measuring innumerable amounts of human personalities.
-For instance, within the 14.6 million employees in Fortune 500 companies, relying on just 16 personalities from the MBTI test feels too broad and oversimplified to truly understand everyone's traits and personalities.
-Further, getting to know employees and
-**Resolution**: It is important to redetermine whether personality tests have an accurate say on one's hiring determination without discriminating or leaving out candidates with significant potential.

 "Instead, they lean toward type-based measures such as the Myers-Briggs (rather trait-based measures like the Big 5).
 Type-based measures don't give people scores on continuous scales but instead categorize them indo distinct 'types'" (https://daily.jstor.org/why-companies-are-so-interested-in-your-myers-briggs-type/)

 ## Initial Sketches
 > *should mimic and follow aspects of your outline, and build on the resounding message you want to make clear through your project, build in elements of your anticipated story structure for your project*

 ## The data
 > *identify primary sources, note: for the final project you'll need to get a copy of the data or recreate it based on various sources, make sure to record all sources and cite sources appropriately*
     - A couple of paragraphs that document data source(s) and an explanation of how you plan on using your data
     - A link to the publically accessible datasets you plan on using, note: **using a datasource that is already publicly accessible is highly encouraged**

 Currently digging through several links but am running into finding proper csv files.
 I have found a very useful source below.
 1. https://www.kaggle.com/datasets/datasnaek/mbti-type